Deploying Drones: A fresh look at lessons learnt in the Best Drones to Buy.

 A look at drones in operation…

-The deployment of drones in an organisation is likely to extend, and be part of, a mission critical business process.
+Acquire drones not just to buy the best drones, but include them in mission critical business processes.
 Use all the same risk management approaches that you normally would, in assessing the acquisition and deployment of drones.